pyusb/pyusb/README.rst

     $ python -m pydoc usb

-The `libusb 1.0 documentation`_ is also a recommended read, especially when using that backend (more on this bellow).
+The `libusb 1.0 documentation`_ is also a recommended read, especially when using that backend (more on this below).

 Requirements and platform support
 ---------------------------------